eath takes a skinny, old man to the physician and hands over a urine glass as a sort of challenge.

 the simple table leg becomes a winged, fabulous monster.

-Hollar and Deuchar copies Birckmann.
+Hollar and Deuchar copy Birckmann.

 Scharffenberg makes a very free interpretation.